LuisEmmanuel27/ORACLE_OIC_DATABASES/ORACLE_UNI_NOTES/OIC/Preguntas2.md

 42. **You can recover unsaved changes in an Oracle Integration Cloud (OIC) integration that crashes during design time because of a browser crash, loss of network connectivity, or a server going down. <br> Which statement is NOT true about the unsaved changes feature in OIC?**
     1. A backup copy is created after each completed task, therefore there is no time limit to logging back in and recovering your changes.
     2. Changes made while working inside Data Mapper cannot be recovered.
-    3. A user with the serviceAdministrator role can recover the unsaved changes.
+    3. A user with the serviceAdministrator role can recover all unsaved changes.
     4. A user with the serviceAdministrator role can unlock an integration that has unsaved changes.
     5. Changes made while editing a Connections page cannot be recovered.<br><br>
 43. **Which Oracle Integration Cloud (OIC) setvice role does NOT have permission to run an OIC integration flow?**